-“I’m damned; I’m in love with the windswept, stormy sea.
-Drawn by her rawness, her salty-scented spray tugs at my heart and owns my soul” ~ JB
+“I’m damned, I’m in love with the windswept, stormy sea.
+A seductive Siren, her raw, salt-scented spray tugs at my heart and owns my soul.” ~ JB

 Tonight’s a stormy night on the boat.
 The winds are out of the south — directly straight up the aft — which means, when it starts raining, the water will blow into the cabin through the hatch boards.
 Guess I need to move anything and everything that can get damaged by water.
 I really need to make the cabin as waterproof as possible.
 This sailboat is too small to believe that it will stay dry in bad weather.
 Instead, I need to run the other way and make it able to dry out ASAP instead of being dry and a poster child for Tommy Bahama.